bhbyuh/Xeven-Work/README.md

-# R&D Work Repository - Xeven Work
+# R&D Work Repository - Xeven Solutions Work

 ## Introduction
 This repository, titled **Xeven Work**, serves as a collection of my **Research and Development (R&D)** work conducted during my office hours as an **ML Engineer specializing in NLP**.
 It includes experiments, prototype implementations, and exploratory tasks focused on **Natural Language Processing (NLP)** and **Generative AI (GenAI)**.